willwade/js-tts-demo/DEPLOY.md

    - The run command should be automatically set to `pnpm start:do:with-sherpa` from the Procfile
    - Make sure to set the Node.js version to 18.x or later
    - Make sure to select pnpm as the package manager
+   - Set the HTTP port to 3000 in the App Platform settings

 3. **Deploy the App**
    - Click "Next" and review your settings